Prevole/probedock-ci/README.md

     sudo chown -R jenkins:jenkins /jenkins
     ```

-4. Make sure Docker is installed and running
+4. Make sure Docker and Docker Compose is installed and running

 5. Run the following script (at the root of this directory).
 This script will build some images used in the Probe Dock
 infra and also start the Jenkins instance to manage the infra.